CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/index.md

 It can be used to claim Cat Grandma Companion.

 It does not represents fractional ownership of the KittyVault.
 Claimed Grandma represents fractional ownership of the KittyVault.

+## The Ticket Contract

+KittyVault Purrks are ERC-1155 NFTs ([Etherscan](https://etherscan.io/address/0xda7d42b6167f1497346d7b2336a6d7a603026db1)).
+And the contract itself is named **Ticket**.
+It is certainly built for the PCC Universe, and there are some special and interesting features to the contract.

+### Managing Tickets

+#### `addNewTicket` Function

+This is used for add a new Purrks NFT, and it also sets the metadata for that Purrks NFT.

+#### `mintbulk` Function

+This is used for Purrks airdrops.
+A total of 71 transactions made to airdrop Purrks #1 to #8, and 57.88 ETH was paid as gas for the airdrops.
+(Data: [CSV File](./assets/kvpurrks-1-8-txns.csv)) by PCC Team.

+#### `setTokenHash` Function

+This is used for change the metadata of a Purrks NFT.
+It is used for reveal the [Model Cat](./3-model-cat.md) and [Ledger Cat](./7-ledger-cat.md) Purrks.
+And onced the design of the PCC branded keyboard is complete, this function can be used to update the image of the [Keyboard Cat Purrks](./6-keyboard-cat.md) NFT.

+And it can also be used to correct mistakes made to Purrks metadata.
+Before the airdrop of [Grandma's Nightstand](8-grandma-s-nightstand.md) Purrks, it was used to correct a mistate probably made by Carlini8 in the metadata.

+#### `recallTokens` Function

+This is unique, which can pull tickets back from the owners wallet.
+It was used for pull [Kittens Basket](./2-kitten-basket.md) Purrks back when the redeem period for [Kittens](../kittens/index.md) ended.
+And may also be used for [Grandma's Nightstand](8-grandma-s-nightstand.md) Purrks.

+### Redeem Features

+#### `burnTokenForFractions` Function

+This may be used once the KittyVault is fractionalized.
+And owners can burn their Purrks to receive the [KittyBank Token](../../kittyvault/index.md#kittybank-token-token).

+#### `burnTokenForCompanion` Function

+This is used for redeem for PCC Companions.
+It was used in using [Kitten Basket](2-kitten-basket.md) to redeem [Kittens](../kittens/index.md) Companions.
+And may also be used for [Grandma's Nightstand](8-grandma-s-nightstand.md) Purrks.

+#### `burnTokenForAlternate` Function

+This is not used yet, but likely to be used in redeem for Physicals with [Hoodie Cat](1-hoodie-cat.md), [Model Cat](3-model-cat.md), [Comic Cat](4-comic-cat.md), [Record Cat](5-record-cat.md), [Keyboard Cat](6-keyboard-cat.md) and [Ledger Cat](7-ledger-cat.md) Purrks.
+Because the event for this function is called `RedeemPhysical`.

 ## See Also